How to Sell T-Shirts on Amazon – Full Guide (2023)

 Set up Amazon as a sales channel on Squarespace via Trunk integration.
 Trunk is a multi-channel service offered by Square.
 It synchronizes sales channels in Amazon, Squarespace, Shopify, WooCommerce, Etsy, Faire, eBay, and QuickBooks Online.

-That option is potentially more expensive, as it requires subscriptions to Squarespace and Trunk.
-It may appeal to merchants that already own POD sites within Squarespace.
 Trunk also works with other website builders and marketplaces and may be an option for Codisto.

 To integrate a Squarespace store with Trunk, head to Settings, then Extensions.
-Type “trunk” in the search bar and click on the extension.
+Type trunk in the search bar and click on the extension.

-To start, Sign up or sign in at Printify.
-Head to Order Desk, create an account, and log in.
-Then, go to the Integrations menu on the left-hand menu, and click Manage Integrations.
+• Go to Integrations on the left-hand menu and click Manage Integrations.
 Look for the Print on Demand tab and click on Printify.

 Click on Connect to Printify, and Order Desk will redirect you to Printify’s page.
 Log in to your account and allow access.

-Go back to Order Desk, and select which Printify store you want to connect.
-Then, return to the Manage Integrations page, and repeat the process to add Amazon.
-Type “amazon” in the search box, pick the marketplace and connect to your Amazon Seller account.
+Return to Order Desk, and select which Printify store you want to connect.
+Then, return to the Manage Integrations page and repeat the process to add Amazon.

 In the Settings menu, you can edit store and inventory settings and create rules for what happens when an order is placed in your Amazon storefront.